aggress/mesosphere-dcos-toolbox/ansible/smack_installer/README.md

 Three stage design

-Parameters - configure parameters for the cluster you're going to deploy Setup - Generate the JSON options and any AD configuration Deploy - Deploy the service
+- Parameters: Configure parameters for the cluster you're going to deploy
+- Setup: Generate the JSON options and any AD configuration
+- Deploy: Deploy the service

 ## Tooling